michaelayoade/dotmac-platform-services/tests/TESTING_GUIDE.md

 # Testing Guide

-This guide documents testing patterns and best practices derived from fixing 31 test failures and 2 production bugs in the dotmac-ftth-ops project.
+This guide documents testing patterns and best practices derived from fixing test failures and production bugs in the dotmac-platform-services project.

 ## Table of Contents